 This is an example of a keynote that can start or close a leadership retreat or innovation conference.
 This Ted Talk style keynote could also be live streamed.

 Learning to Innovate & Lead Innovation

 Most of us didn’t learn innovation deeply in school or at work, but these skills are needed now more than ever.
 Change, new technologies, and unseen disruptions are happening at such a pace that we need to do continuous learning to respond, stay relevant, and grow.
 How can we innovate how we learn – to learn to innovate and reap the benefits?
 Be inspired into action by launching small innovations for your own personal challenge and for the greater purpose of developing your innovation skills.
 We’ll explore how to cultivate an innovator’s mindset.
 Take action by running experiments, failing fast and cheap, and having successes…and learning from it all!
 Demystify and build an awareness of what it really is like to innovate and make it a part of your life and work.

-Design your Own Innovative Leadership Conference for Leadership Development
+Design your Own Innovative Leadership Retreat for Leadership Development

 Leadership for Innovation Conference

 This article will benefit any individual developing an innovation culture experience to help others collaborate, learn, and engage in innovation.
 It is most applicable to those designing a design thinking or innovation conference or retreat with a goal of leadership development, learning, and innovative concept design and action through group and personal experiences.